mtian29/machine_learning_for_ml_infra_engineers/tf_notebooks/word_embeddings.md

 I dont like this movie.
 I -> 10, dont -> index 89, ....
 I dont like this movie -> [10, 89, 38, 11, 19, 0 , 0 ...].
 Pad remaining to 0.
 100 is max sequence length.

+vocal file has 10000 words. and one unknown word [UNK]
 _________________________________________________________________
 embedding (Embedding)        (None, 100, 16)           160000